 Phimosis is normal in babies and toddlers, but in older children it may be the result of a skin condition that has caused scarring.
-It isn't usually a problem unless it causes symptoms.
+It is not usually a problem unless it causes symptoms.

 Immediate treatment is needed in cases where phimosis causes problems such as difficulty urinating.

-Most uncircumcised baby boys have a foreskin that won't pull back (retract) because it's still attached to the glans.
+Most uncircumcised baby boys have a foreskin that will not pull back (retract) because it's still attached to the glans.

 This is perfectly normal for about the first 2 to 6 years.
 By around the age of 2, the foreskin should start to separate naturally from the glans.

-The foreskin of some boys can take longer to separate, but this doesn't mean there's a problem – it'll just detach at a later stage.
+The foreskin of some boys can take longer to separate, but this does not mean there's a problem – it'll just detach at a later stage.